Medical training: The key role of equipment care

 Why equipment care should be part of medical education

-From infusion pumps and ECG monitors to ultrasound machines and surgical instruments, medical equipment plays a vital role in diagnostics and treatment.
-Yet, without proper maintenance, these devices can become unreliable—or worse, unsafe.
+From infusion pumps and ECG monitors to ultrasound devices and surgical instruments, medical equipment plays a vital role in diagnostics and treatment.
+However, without proper maintenance, these devices risk becoming unreliable or even unsafe.

-Incorporating equipment care into medical training ensures that healthcare professionals not only use tools properly but also contribute to their upkeep.
-This reduces breakdowns, prevents costly repairs, and ultimately enhances patient outcomes.
+Integrating equipment care into medical training ensures that healthcare professionals not only operate these tools effectively but also support their long-term performance.
+This approach reduces breakdowns, prevents costly repairs, and ultimately strengthens patient outcomes.

 Core areas of equipment care in training